Darkle/simple-no-bundling-js-backend-frontend-boilerplate-with-babel/README.md

 * We have a flow coverage report generated on prod build that opens in the browser

 ###### Additional notes:
-* Try to lessen the use of external libraries as it all adds up
 * Can use the [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports) to load external libraries after the page has loaded